Khanuja Sikh Art Gallery: Timeless Sikh Heritage and a Bridge Across Dharmic Traditions

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the Khanuja Sikh Art Gallery focused on?
+What is the focus of Khanuja Sikh Art Gallery?

-What themes are central to Sikh art in the gallery's collection?
+What themes are presented in the gallery collection?

-Educational programs—lectures, guided dialogues, and hands-on workshops—are designed to deepen cultural literacy and foster respectful interfaith dialogue.
+The post mentions lectures, guided dialogues, and hands-on workshops.
+These programs are designed to deepen cultural literacy, support critical inquiry, and encourage respectful interfaith dialogue.

-Heritage preservation is central, with conservation protocols, careful documentation, and digitization improving access for researchers and educators.
+Heritage preservation is supported through conservation protocols, careful documentation, and community-informed provenance practices.
+Where feasible, digitization and metadata standardization improve access for researchers and educators.